 - Listing Summary

 - A cypress wood processing plant in Hualien, with over 60 years of local operation, has transformed its focus to home fragrance.
-Utilizing the abundant natural phytoncides and pleasant woody aroma of cypress essential oil, they have crafted fragrance products that harmonize with contemporary home aesthetics.
-By integrating traditional Taiwanese woodworking craftsmanship, they aim to offer a sensory experience for the eyes, nose, and soul, providing solace for busy modern individuals.
+Drawing from the rich natural phytoncides and pleasant woody aroma of cypress essential oil, they've crafted scented products designed for contemporary living spaces.
+Combined with traditional Taiwanese woodworking craftsmanship, the aim is to offer visual, olfactory, and spiritual relaxation for busy modern individuals.

 Shipping Fees and More